-The memoir How to Stop time tells the story of a man lost in time trying to learn how to live despite his rare illness, the woman who could save him, and his life to learning how to live.
+The memoir How to Stop Time tells the story of a man lost in time trying to learn how to live despite his rare illness, the woman who could save him, and his life to learn how to live.
 It is an enjoyable look at history in which the main character contemplates his life and his encounters with historical figures, including Shakespeare.
 He also finds out that he has a chance to live happily today at the end of his lonely life.

 “How to Stop Time,” published in 2017, is the story of a man who travels through time and appears to be 40 but, in reality, has lived more than 400 years and has met Shakespeare, Captain Cook and F. Scott Fitzgerald.